2025 Belcar Endurance Championship: Standings

 Points are awarded to the number of the entered car, following below points table.
 Every car that finishes the race in 10th position or lower receives 1 point.
 An extra point is awarded in each class for the car that gets pole position and one for the car setting the fastest race lap.

 For the 24 hours of Zolder, extra points are awarded after 6 and 12 hours.
 These will be half of a full race points total.
+There will also be a half point awarded for fastest lap in class.